 Accessorize your generator with….
-Two Wire Auto Start Control for solar backup generator.
+Two Wire Auto Start Control for off-grid solar backup generator.

 Solar power is a great idea when the sun’s shining.
 You can use your appliances safe in the knowledge that your solar panels are collecting power from the sun and converting it into electricity.

 But what happens when the weather turns for weeks on end and the battery charge runs out?
 If you’re off the grid, it’s only a short step to a total blackout.
 Thankfully, someone already thought of that and invented a range of generators that can be customized to save the day.

 The solution is a generator customised with a 2-wire auto start.
 The two-wire auto start generator is the best solution to automatically top up your off-grid solar system.
 This article focuses on the options around auto start generators suited to automatically backup off-grid solar sets ups.